-To help keep you motivated, see if you can add a Goal Tracker to your account to show you how much progress you’re making, and how long it will to reach your savings target.
+To help keep you motivated, see if you can add a Goal Tracker to your account to show you how much progress you’re making, and how long it will take to reach your savings target.

 Choose the right account

 Set up a separate bank account, one that isn’t linked to your EFTPOS card.
 You can even set up your internet banking so the account is hidden when you log in – this way you won’t be tempted to dip into it if your everyday accounts are running low.

 Compare our everyday and savings accounts on offer and choose one with the best interest rate and access to suit your purposes.